OpenSynergic/leconfe/README.md

 ## Requirements ⚙️

-Leconfe is a regular Laravel application, so it can be installed on any server that meets the [Laravel server requirements](https://laravel.com/docs/10.x/deployment#server-requirements).
+Leconfe is a regular Laravel application that can be installed on any server that meets the [Laravel server requirements](https://laravel.com/docs/10.x/deployment#server-requirements).

 ## Local development 💻